SeldonIO/seldon-core/docs-gb/installation/production-environment/kafka/managed-kafka.md

 # Managed Kafka

-Seldon recommends a [managed Kafka](../#managed-kafka) for production installation.
+Seldon recommends a managed Kafka service for production installation.
 You can integrate and secure your managed Kafka Seldon Core 2.

+Some of the Managed Kafka services that are tested are:

+* Confluent Cloud (security: SASL/PLAIN)
+* Confluent Cloud (security: SASL/OAUTHBEARER)
+* Amazon MSK (security: mTLS)
+* Amazon MSK (security: SASL/SCRAM)
+* Azure Event Hub (security: SASL/PLAIN)

 ## Integrating managed Kafka services